-But why give up your garage?
-Does converting your garage to living space add to the value of your home?
-No, it usually doesn’t, but if you need more room, converting your garage to living space will be cheaper than adding a brand-new addition.
-According to HomeAdvisor, the average cost of an addition is $45,084 as of 2020.
-If you have a garage, converting it into living space is a much more affordable option— the average garage conversion is $13,135.
+You might be wondering if turning your garage into a living space will add to the value of your home.
+The short answer is that it usually doesn’t.
+However, if you need more room, a garage renovation will be cheaper than adding a brand-new addition.
+According to HomeAdvisor, the average cost of an addition is $46,480 as of 2021.
+The cost to convert your garage into a living space is a much more affordable option—anywhere from $10,000 to $15,000.

-Maybe you already know exactly what you want the end result of your garage conversion to be.
-Perhaps you’re interested in only converting your garage attic to living space, or maybe you want to convert the whole garage into a mother-in-law unit that you can rent out to generate some extra income.
-Or maybe you’re tinkering with the idea of converting your garage into a home gym, a children’s playroom or a home office.
-Whatever your preferences, you should know that some types of garage conversions are generally less expensive than others.
+Maybe you already know exactly what type of garage conversion you have in mind.
+Perhaps you’re interested in converting your garage into living space, or maybe you want to convert the whole garage into a mother-in-law unit that you can rent out to generate some extra income.
+Or maybe you’re tinkering with the idea of turning your garage into a gym, a bedroom, or a home office.
+Dream big!

 Finishing Your Garage

-Converting your garage into a room, you’ll also need to consider what goes into making a space liveable, like adding insulation to ensure that your new living space stays cool in the summer and warm in the winter.
-If your walls are unfinished, you’ll need to finish them.
-Drywall, paneling or plywood are the traditional options, but, if your garage conversion budget is small, cheaper materials like shiplap or sheet metal are also available.
+To turn your garage into a room, you’ll also need to consider what goes into making the space livable, such as adding insulation to ensure that it stays cool in the summer and warm in the winter.
+If your walls are unfinished, you’ll need to finish them with drywall, paneling, or plywood.
+If your garage conversion budget is on the smaller side, cheaper materials like shiplap or sheet metal are good alternatives.
 Flooring can be as simple as applying an epoxy-based concrete paint to your concrete floor, or as complex as building out a well-insulated wooden subfloor and installing carpeting.
-Some other flooring options include tile, vinyl, laminate and wood.
+Other flooring options include tile, vinyl, laminate, and wood.

 Flooring, insulation, and even finishing the walls are fairly simple DIY projects, although you may want to hire an electrician to run any additional wiring and install light fixtures, switches, and receptacles, or to change existing ones.